johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 - Judging from the feedback, the biggest functionality/implementation challenge we will most likely face is accurately estimating the Wi-Fi and Bluetooth signal strength/RSSI values while accurately pruning out "extra" or multiple signals and connected devices belonging to a single person.

 ## 2022-10-07: Finalizing-and-Ordering-Parts

 - Our team finished finalizing and ordering all the necessary components for our project.
 Now we are just waiting for everything to arrive.

+## 2022-10-18: More Findings about our Project

+- Our team finished finalizing and ordering all the necessary components for our project.
+Now we are just waiting for everything to arrive.